Capital One: 1994–2004

-Expansion into auto loans (1996–present)
+1996–2005

 In 1996, Capital One moved from relying on teaser rates to generate new clients to adopting more innovative techniques that would attract more customers to their business model.
 At the time, it was losing customers to competitors who offered higher ceilings on loan balances and no-annual-fee accounts.
 The company came up with co-branded, secured, and joint account credit cards.
 In mid-1996, Capital One received approval from the federal government to set up Capital One FSB.
 This meant that the company could now retain and lend out deposits on secured cards and even issue automobile installment loans.

-In 1996, Capital One expanded its business operations to the United Kingdom and Canada.
-This gave the company access to a large international market for its credit cards.
-An article appearing in Chief Executive in 1997 noted that the company held $12.6 billion in credit card receivables and served more than nine million customers.
-The company was listed in the Standard & Poor's 500, and its stock price hit the $100 mark for the first time in 1998.
+In 1996, Capital One expanded to the United Kingdom and Canada.

 In July 1998, Capital One acquired auto financing company Summit Acceptance Corporation.

-In 1999, Capital One was looking to expand beyond credit cards.
-CEO Richard Fairbank announced moves to use Capital One's experience with collecting consumer data to offer loans, insurance, and phone service.
+In 1999, CEO Richard Fairbank announced moves to use Capital One's experience with collecting consumer data to offer loans, insurance, and phone service.

-In October 2001, PeopleFirst Finance LLC was acquired by Capital One.
+In October 2001, PeopleFirst Finance was acquired by Capital One.
 The companies were combined and re-branded as Capital One Auto Finance Corporation in 2003.

 In late 2002, Capital One and the United States Postal Service proposed a negotiated services agreement (NSA) for bulk discounts in mailing services.
 The resulting three-year agreement was extended in 2006.
 In June 2008, however, Capital One filed a complaint with the USPS regarding the terms of the next agreement, citing the terms of the NSA of Capital One's competitor, Bank of America.
 Capital One subsequently withdrew its complaint to the Postal Regulatory Commission following a settlement with the USPS.

 Automobile loan financer Onyx Acceptance Corporation was acquired by Capital One in January 2005.